yehoodig/yehoodig.github.io/_posts/2019-07-14-Trip-Report.md

 ---

 Basic outline: I was not sure where I was going to go.
 I only planned about 2-3 days ahead, at most.
-I landed at Heathrow in the early afternoon of May 31, and made my way to Greeniwich Park, in time to visit the Royal Observatory!
+I landed at Heathrow in the early afternoon of May 31, and made my way to Greenwich Park, in time to visit the Royal Observatory!
 I was particularly excited to view the clocks.
 Also walked down to the Thames and saw the Cutty Sark, and had a very touristy helping of fish and chips for dinner.

-Next morning about 4 am (Sat Jun 1)I left for St. Pancras station to take the bullet train through the Chunnel to Paris (Gard-du-Nord).
+Next morning about 4 am (Sat Jun 1) I left for St. Pancras station to take the bullet train through the Chunnel to Paris (Gard-du-Nord).
 Lovely City!
 Mostly shutdown for the nominal [riots](https://www.reuters.com/article/us-france-protests/turnout-at-frances-yellow-vest-protest-hits-fresh-low-idUSKCN1T23DX).
 I did not see anything myself, so I do not know what the fuss was about.
 The police were out in force though.
 Some delightful parks, and monuments.
 I finally understand why people like it so much.
-Although, I am still would not claim to be a Franco-phile.
+Although, I still would not claim to be a Franco-phile.
 Everyone seemed pretty nice to me, but I also did not eat at any cafes.

 At noon, I took a nap under the gaze of the Eiffel Tower.